-This London and Cotswolds Itinerary provides the best of both British worlds, encompassing both the hustle and bustle of one of the world’s largest/oldest???
-Cities and the peace and tranquility of the quaint cottage speckled Cotswolds.
-Read here for a complete London Itinerary, here for a list of things to do in London with kids, here for Paddington Bear’s Guide to London, and here for Christmas in London.
+This London and Cotswolds Itinerary provides the best of both British worlds, encompassing both the hustle and bustle of one of the world’s oldest and largest cities and the peace and tranquility of the quaint cottage speckled Cotswolds.

 GETTING THERE: Fly into one of three London Airports

 GETTING AROUND: Rent a car and explore the whole Cotswolds area

 I call this itinerary the best of Northern Italy.
 Italy is huge and has so much to offer geographically and culturally, but one of my favorite parts of Italy is the train system.
 The trains in Italy allow for easy access to most major sites, but it can be slightly confusing, so be sure to read this guide to train travel in Italy before you go.
 Getting between Florence and Cinque Terre is simple with the right knowledge.

 The great thing about this itinerary is that you will get to see a big city full of culture, history, and art, and also spend time swimming at the beach and on a boat soaking up rays in in the Liguerian Sea.
 Read here for Florence, here for Cinque Terre, here for Trains in Italy.